 139 S. Clinton Avenue

 Located next to the marina, Shipwreck Cove Spray Park is an ideal place to cool off on a summer day.
-There's one large play structure with several slides, various sprayers, and a rope climb plus a giant dumping water bucket that sends kids into a frenzy.
+There's a large play structure with several slides, sprayers, and a rope climb plus a giant dumping water bucket that sends kids into a frenzy.
 The pool is a low depth, so it’s perfect for toddlers.
 FREE with a pool membership. $7 per person for Town of Islip residents with a recreation card or $10 per resident without a card.
 Nonresidents are $12.